 You benefit from classroom, co-curricular, and extracurricular learning opportunities along with students enrolled in other health and humanities programs at UNE.
 For example:

 - The Strategies to Nurture Aging People (SNAP) initiative presents an exciting interprofessional experience in which you work with faculty and other students to design and implement a fall prevention course for independently-living older adults.
-You meet weekly as a team over the semester to learn about interprofessional communication, fall reduction strategies, health literacy and characteristics of the older adult cohort, as well as to design a six-week fall prevention course.
+You meet weekly as a team over the semester to learn about interprofessional communication, fall reduction strategies, health literacy, and characteristics of the older adult cohort, as well as to design a six-week fall prevention course.

-You develop your skills in UNE’s Interprofessional Simulation and Innovation Center, converting theory into practice in simulated therapy sessions with actors.
+You will develop your skills in UNE’s Interprofessional Simulation and Innovation Center, converting theory into practice in simulated therapy sessions with actors.
 The sessions are recorded so that you can later review your work.

 Global Social Work